Becoming Safe for Your Own Longing

 Something that doesn’t need more condemnation.

 You were made for union, not just abstinence.
+Union with yourself, your neighbor, and with our God.

-Your longings are not sinful in themselves.
+And your longings for sex, intimacy, and validation are not sinful in themselves.

-But that ache has also passed through the Fall.
+Your ache has passed through trauma.

 Through loss.